 A solar regulator requires no maintenance aside from regular checks of the wired in connections to see that they are tight and corrosion free.
 A solar regulator should be mounted out of direct sunlight and in an area where there is decent air flow.
 While the solar regulators of today are extremely robust; performance and serviceable life will suffer in extreme heat.

-As an additional safety mechanism to protect the regulator, your batteries and appliances, plus reduce fire risk, it's wise to place an appropriately rated fuse between the solar panel and the regulator.
+As an additional safety mechanism to protect the charge controller, your batteries and appliances, plus reduce fire risk, it’s wise to place an appropriately rated fuse between the solar panel and the regulator.